Ministry for Police and Emergency Services (New South Wales)

 The New South Wales Ministry for Police and Emergency Services, a former department of the Government of New South Wales between April 2011 and July 2015, had responsibility for the development and coordination of law enforcement and emergency management policy and advice to the Ministers for Police and for Emergency Services.
 Up until its abolition, the Ministry was also responsible for the coordination of recovery functions including disaster welfare services.

 At the time of its abolition, the Minister for Police and Minister for Emergency Services was the Hon.
 Troy Grant MP.

-The role of the Ministry also encompassed operational and planning issues which affect the economic, environmental and social wellbeing of the State, by providing the framework to prepare for and recover from disasters caused by natural means or a terrorist incident.
+The role of the Ministry also encompassed operational and planning issues which affect the economic, environmental and social well-being of the State, by providing the framework to prepare for and recover from disasters caused by natural means or a terrorist incident.
 It had a leading role in ensuring the delivery of appropriate policies and plans by other portfolio agencies to the people of NSW.
 The Ministry's role was wide-ranging, spanning policy development, ministerial support, operational coordination, crisis management, grants administration, delivery of training and control of several websites and public communications platforms.

 The functions of the Ministry, along with broader responsibilities, were transferred to the Department of Justice on 1 July 2015.